Mobile background hero image

 institutions have improved their core curriculum requirements based on ACTA’s annual What Will They Learn?® initiative.
 Visit WhatWillTheyLearn.com

-students from 100+ Institutions have engaged in civil discourse debates through ACTA’s college debates program partnership with Braver Angels and Bridge USA.
+students from 100+ Institutions have engaged in 400+ civil discourse debates, dialogues, and workshops through ACTA’s college debates program partnership with Braver Angels and Bridge USA.

-news outlets reaching 14 million readers have covered ACTA’s nationwide impact on academic excellence, academic freedom, and accountability in higher education.
+news outlets in 2024 covered ACTA’s nationwide impact on academic excellence, academic freedom, and accountability in higher education.

 million dollars in gifts to higher education have been guided through ACTA’s Fund for Academic Renewal.
 Visit AcademicRenewal.org.